-- 1. Attend project kick-off meeting with the funders week beginning Monday, 29th November 2021. - 2.
-Agree detailed methodology and sign off contract with UKRI and DST no later than 24 November 2021. - 3.
-Provide regular updates on project progress (either in writing or via virtual meetings to be agreed with funders) - 4.
-Attend a project review meeting with funders week beginning 24 January 2022 - 5.
-Submit draft report for review (date TBC) - 6.
-Final report submission no later than 15 March 2022.
+- Attend project kick-off meeting with the funders week beginning Monday 6th December 2021 - Agree detailed methodology and sign off contract with UKRI and DST no later than 24 November 2021. - Provide regular updates on project progress (either in writing or via virtual meetings - to be agreed with funders) - Attend a project review meeting with funders week beginning 24 January 2022 - Submit draft report for review, to be agreed at inception meeting. - Final report submission no later than Tuesday 15th March 2022.